Amoxicillin: A Guide for Parents and Caregivers

 What if I Miss a Dose of Medication?

-If you miss a dose of medication, give it as soon as you remember.
-If it’s close to the time of the next dose, skip the missed dose and continue on your regular dosing schedule.
+If you miss a dose of medication, take it as soon as you remember.
+If it’s close to the time of the next dose, skip the missed dose and continue your regular dosing schedule.
 Don’t double up on a dose if you miss one.
-I usually set an alarm on my phone because this is an easy thing to forget in a busy household with young kids.
+I usually set an alarm on my phone because it's easy to forget in a busy household with young kids.

-In summary, amoxicillin is a useful antibiotic that is given as a first-line choice for many common pediatric infections.
-It will only work for certain types of bacterial infections, not viruses.
+In summary, amoxicillin is a valuable antibiotic given as a first-line choice for many common pediatric infections.
+However, it only works for certain types of bacterial infections, not for viruses.

-Unfortunately, amoxicillin is no help with the flu or the common cold.
-If your child is prescribed amoxicillin for an ear infection, strep throat, or something else, you can expect them to feel better within 2 days of starting the medication.
-If their symptoms worsen or do not get better, reach out to your doctor!
+Unfortunately, amoxicillin does not help with the flu or the common cold.
+If your child is prescribed amoxicillin for an ear infection, strep throat, or another condition, they should feel better within 2 days of starting the medication.
+If their symptoms worsen or do not improve, contact your doctor!

 U.S. National Library of Medicine. (n.d.).
 AMOXICILLIN powder, for suspension.
 DailyMed. https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=a91d9ff1-57dc-4569-9d0d-3d1b6ded9773